 What about broad spectrum CBD?

 To make things a little more complicated, there’s even a third type of CBD you should be aware of.
-Broad spectrum CBD contains CBD and all the other compounds within the plant, apart from THC, which is completely removed after the initial extraction.
+Broad spectrum CBD oil products contain CBD and all the other compounds within the plant, apart from THC, which is completely removed after the initial extraction.
 A broad-spectrum extract is suited for users who want to take advantage of the various cannabinoids without consuming THC according to their reasoning.
 This type of CBD is less common at the moment, but this may change in the future as people become more specific about their requirements.

 Which should you choose?

 Both full spectrum CBD oil and CBD isolate products have their pros and cons.
 Deciding between full spectrum CBD oil or CBD isolate is down to you and what you need from CBD.
 Cannabinoids like CBD affect the body by interacting with the endocannabinoid system which impacts on a variety of functions throughout the body.

 However, CBD isolate products allow the users to easily ingest large amounts of CBD with the added benefit of knowing how much they’re getting.
 Out of all the cannabinoids CBD has attracted the most attention, so you might find CBD (Cannabidiol) alone is the ideal product for you.
 Plus, some people may not be comfortable with the inclusion of THC in their CBD.
 And opting for a full spectrum product does essentially dilute the actual CBD content, meaning that by getting more of the other cannabinoids and compounds you actually get less CBD.